nanda-gopal-sb/wifi-server/README.md

 ## Usage

-1. **Connect the Bluetooth module to NodeMCU:**
+1. **Connect the Wifi module to NodeMCU:**
-    - Connect the VCC and GND pins of the Bluetooth module to the 3.3V and GND pins of NodeMCU.
+    - Connect the VCC and GND pins of the Wifi module to the 3.3V and GND pins of NodeMCU.
-    - Connect the TX and RX pins of the Bluetooth module to the RX and TX pins of NodeMCU.
+    - Connect the TX and RX pins of the Wifi module to the RX and TX pins of NodeMCU.

 2. **Upload the code:**
     - Connect NodeMCU to your computer using a USB cable.
     - Select the correct board and port in Arduino IDE.
     - Click on the upload button to upload the code to NodeMCU.

-3. **Pair the Bluetooth module:**
+3. **Pair the Wifi module:**
-    - Use a Bluetooth-enabled device to search for and pair with the Bluetooth module.
+    - Use a Wifi-enabled device to search for and pair with the Wifi module.

 4. **Run the project:**
     - Open a serial monitor in Arduino IDE to see the communication between NodeMCU and the paired device.